 Dr. Andrea Dini, Scholarship Committee (Chair), Department of Spanish and Italian, Conrad Schmitt Hall 241F

 Italian Scholarships and Awards Ceremony

-a) $2000 is to be used exclusively to advance the Italian language and culture curriculum and programming within the recipient’s classroom;
+a) $2500 is to be used exclusively to advance the Italian language and culture curriculum and programming within the recipient’s classroom

-The Coccia-Inserra Award for Excellence and Innovation in the Teaching of Italian (K-12) will be presented on Friday, November 14th, 2014 during our seventh annual Teaching Italian Symposium-Workshops, the Coccia Institute’s signature professional development program for teachers of Italian, offered in collaboration with Montclair State’s Department of Spanish and Italian and the Inserra Chair in Italian and Italian American Studies.
+The Coccia-Inserra Award for Excellence and Innovation in the Teaching of Italian (K-12) will be presented on Friday, October 23, 2015 during our eighth annual Teaching Italian Symposium-Workshops, the Coccia Institute’s signature professional development program for teachers of Italian, offered in collaboration with MSU’s Department of Spanish and Italian and the Inserra Chair in Italian and Italian American Studies.
 The recipient’s travel and lodging expenses will be assumed by the Coccia-Inserra Award committee.